 There is a Wayuu culture festival every year in Uribia – It’s La Guajira Colombia’s capital.
 Usually from 31/05 to 02/06

-Stuff to buy before arriving in Cabo de la Vela (+)
+To-do list before coming to Cabo de la Vela

 - Buy a 3-5 gallon of water.
 You will save money, and it’s more ecological than little bottles.
 If you want to earn some good Karma point, you should buy one for the kids too 😉